 Venus is still visible in the twilight immediately after dusk with Jupiter higher and Saturn above Jupiter in a line.

 Between Taurus and Pegasus in the constellation of Aires, Uranus rises higher through the night.
 At magnitude 5.7 the blue (some say) planet should be visible through binoculars given a dark sky.

 During these November dark evenings the Double Cluster between Cassiopia and Persius is well placed and the eclipsing binary Algol that drops from magnitude 2.2 to 3.45 every 3 days.

-Don’t forget to look at Ian Morison’s Sky Notes on the Jodrell Bank website.
+See also Ian Morison’s Night Sky this Month on the Jodrell Bank site.

 - Place: Boundary Bank Lane car park

 - When the forecast looks feasible and an organiser is available the text here will give a proposed date and change from red to amber.

 - On the proposed afternoon, if and when the observing session is confirmed (by 4:30PM), the text will confirm the time and change from amber to green.